 Who shops on the Marketplace?

 If you and your family don't have health insurance coverage through your job, you can choose a health plan from the Marketplace and pay for it on your own.
 If you are self-employed or unemployed, the Marketplace is a place to go for health coverage.
 If your employer offers health insurance coverage, you can still shop the Marketplace, but you will pay full price for your plan.
 Everyone who shops the health insurance Marketplace must be a U.S. citizen and live in the United States.
 If you qualify for Medicare, you are not eligible to shop the Marketplace.
 People who are incarcerated are also not eligible.

 When can I buy a plan on the Marketplace?

 You can shop for health insurance during Open Enrollment or a Special Enrollment Period.
-The 2019 Open Enrollment period starts November 1, 2018 and ends December 15, 2018.
-A Special Enrollment Period is open to people for 60 days after certain life changes such as moving, getting married or having a baby.
+The Open Enrollment period starts each year on November 1, and ends December 15.
+1 A Special Enrollment Period is open to people for 60 days after certain life changes such as moving, getting married, or having a baby.
+2